Last Updated on October 4, 2019 by Michael Joseph

 A Basic Ketogenic Meal Plan

-Not sure on how you can eat keto style?
+Not sure on how you can put some meals together?

 Here are some breakfast, lunch, and dinner ideas for every day of the week.

 - Bacon and Eggs: Several slices of bacon, some fried eggs, mushrooms, and a grilled tomato.

 - Mackerel: A baked or steamed fillet of mackerel with some leafy greens sauteed in butter.